SecurEth/guidelines/process.md

 This process should link to the interface requirements so that inconsistencies in the interface (both missing and unecessary interfaces) are caught and appropiately handled through impact analysis.

-We this process is complete, a Peer Review is often necessary to determine that no tests are missing through traceability analysis, and that all logical conditions are caught and tested.
+When this process is complete, a Peer Review is often necessary to determine that no tests are missing through traceability analysis, and that all logical conditions are caught and tested.

 ## Quality Assurance
-It is important to have an internal process where independant parties monitor that the proper use of design standards (both internal and external) to ensure all code remains consistent and readable.
+It is important to have an internal process where independant parties monitor the proper use of design standards (both internal and external) to ensure all code remains consistent and readable.
 This is important through the entire process, but especially important at the end to ensure only quality code makes it to the certification process (reducing impacts from certification).